-3.3 LTP at hemispheric and global scales
+3.3.
+LTP at Hemispheric and Global Scales

 Given that high H values have been obtained for several of the NH regions, it is surprising that H is 0.5 for the Northern Hemisphere when taken as a whole (Figure 4 and Table 2(a)).
-To explore how this emerges, the average precipitations for the regions in the NH have been combined progressively using area weighting, and the resulting CDM plots analysed.
-The calculation of the projected surface area of each 0.5 degree grid box of the GPCC data set has been performed using equation 1 from Kelly and Šavrič (2021).
-While typically, the range of grid box areas is small within a region, the range across the NH is large - e.g. those in North Asia are approximately one quarter the size of those at the Equator.
+To explore how this emerges, the average precipitations for the regions in the NH have been combined progressively using area weighting, and the resulting CDM plots analyzed.
+The calculation of the projected surface area of each $0.5^{\circ}$ grid box of the GPCC data set has been performed using Equation 1 from Kelly and Šavrič (2021).
+While typically, the range of grid box areas is small within a region, the range across the NH is large-for example, those in North Asia are approximately one quarter the size of those at the Equator.
 This influences LTP at NH scale.

-- An investigation of LTP at hemispheric and global scales is important for two reasons.
-Firstly, an understanding of how LTP behaves at these scales represents a contribution to the field of global - understanding of how LTP behaves at these scales represents a contribution to the field of hydrology.
-Secondly, GCMs are known to be deficient in reproducing LTP and drought - characteristics (e.g. Moon et al, 2018) so these results should be used to check baseline - simulations of historical climates, from local to global scales.
-This issue is discussed in section 4.
+An investigation of LTP at hemispheric and global scales is important for two reasons.
+Firstly, an understanding of how LTP behaves at these scales represents a contribution to the field of global hydrology.
+Secondly, GCMs are known to be deficient in reproducing LTP and drought characteristics (e.g., Moon et al., 2018) so these results should be used to check baseline simulations of historical climates, from local to global scales.
+This issue is discussed in Section 4.